Introduction to R and RStudio

 We’re going to create a project in RStudio in a new directory.
 To create a project, go to:

-- Place the project that you will easily find on your laptop and name
+• Browse to a location that you will easily find on your laptop and name the directory data-carpentry

 Creating an RStudio project is a good first step towards good project management.
-However, most of the time it is a good idea to organize working space further.
+However, most of the time it is a good idea to organize the working space further.
 This is one suggestion of how your R project can look like.
-Let’s go ahead and create the other folders:
+Let’s go ahead and create the sub-folders:

-- all the documentation associated with the project (e.g. cookbook) -
+• documents/ - all the documentation associated with the project

 You can create these folders as you would any other folders on your laptop, but R and RStudio offer handy ways to do it directly in your RStudio session.

-You can use RStudio interface to create a folder in your project by going to lower-bottom pane, files tab, and clicking on Folder icon.
+You can use the RStudio interface to create a folder in your project by going to the lower-bottom pane, Files tab, and clicking on the Folder icon.
 A dialog box will appear, allowing you typing a name of a folder you want to create.

 R